lbeder/slowkey/README.md

 Salt is: s...t

-Salt's size 20 is longer than 16 and will be SHA512 hashed and then truncated into 16 bytes.
+Warning: Salt's length 20 is longer than 16; hashing with SHA512 and truncating to 16 byte
-Do you want to continue? [y/n]
 ```

 ### Checkpoint Operations